About genes, cancer and family history

-It is important to understand the difference between cancers due to genes you were born with and cancers due to gene changes that have happened during your lifetime.
+It is important to understand the difference between cancers due to genes you were born with and cancers due to a gene change that have happened during your lifetime.

-This section of CancerHelp UK is not about gene changes that happen during your lifetime.
+The information in this section is not about gene changes that happen during your lifetime.
 It is about cancers due to specific inherited ‘cancer’ genes.
 This is when there is a mistake or a fault in an egg or sperm cell.
-Mistakes in these cells can be passed on to children.
+These can be passed on to children.
 This is much rarer, but we have written this section about it because people worry about it so much.
 There is information in each cancer section about other risk factors, which are often much more important.

 This is a fast changing area of medicine.
-The breast cancer genes BRCA1 and BRCA2 were the first cancer genes scientists identified in the 1990s.
-Since then researchers have found genes that increase the risk of other cancers.
+The breast and ovarian cancer genes BRCA1 and BRCA2 were among the first cancer genes scientists identified in the 1990s.
+Since then researchers have found other genes that increase the risk of other cancers.
 They will continue to find more over the next few years.

 Many people with cancer in the family worry that they are at greater risk of getting it themselves.
 But as we’ve seen, this isn’t the case for most people.
 Cancer mostly occurs in older people.
 It is a common disease.
 1 in 3 people in the UK get cancer at some point in their lives.
 So, most families will include at least one person who has had cancer.
 Having a couple of relatives diagnosed with cancer when over the age of 60 doesn’t mean there is a cancer gene running in the family.